 Open daily 10.00 – 17.20 (last admission 17.00)

-This autumn Tate St Ives will stage Strange Attractors, the UK’s largest exhibition to date by celebrated South Korean artist Haegue Yang.
+Tate St Ives presents Strange Attractors, the UK’s largest exhibition to date by celebrated South Korean artist Haegue Yang.
 Yang is renowned for creating immersive environments from a diverse range of materials.
 Her sculptures and installations often use industrially made objects, interwoven with labour-intensive and craft-based processes.
 These processes reflect pagan cultures and their deep connection with various seasonal rituals in relation to natural phenomena.
 The exhibition’s title – Strange Attractors – is a concept taken from mathematics and relates to complex patterns of behaviour in chaotic natural systems.
 Taking this theory as a starting point, Yang’s exhibition creates an environment in which uncanny and seemingly disparate ideas, cultures, relations and time periods coexist.

 Strange Attractors addresses the context of St Ives and its relationship to modernism by bringing three artistic figures together.
 The new sculptural ensemble Sonic Intermediates – Three Differential Equations is in fact based on historic as well as imaginary encounters among artists Naum Gabo, Barbara Hepworth, Li Yuan-chia and perhaps Haegue Yang herself.